oleeskild/KUBAD/README.md

 **Kurrent UI But Actually Decent**

-A modern web interface for EventStore (Kurrent) with a clean, responsive design built with React, TypeScript, and Tailwind CSS.
-It's actually decent compared to the official UI.
+A modern web interface for EventStore with a clean, responsive design built with React, TypeScript, and Tailwind CSS.

+🚀 **Try it now at [kubad.ole.dev](https://kubad.ole.dev)**

 ## Features